 The Cassandra Project

-Two science fiction masters—Jack McDevitt and Mike Resnick—team up to deliver a classic thriller in which one man uncovers the secret history of the US space program…
+Two science fiction masters—Jack McDevitt and Mike Resnick—team up to deliver a classic thriller in which one man uncovers the hidden history of the United States space program…

-Early in his career, Jerry Culpepper could never have been accused of being idealistic.
-Doing public relations—even for politicians—was strictly business...until he was hired as NASA’s public affairs director and discovered a client he could believe in.
-Proud of the agency’s history and sure of its destiny, he was thrilled to be a part of its future— a bright era of far-reaching space exploration.
+Formerly a cynical, ambitious PR man, Jerry Culpepper finally found a client he could believe in when he was hired as NASA’s public affairs director.
+Proud of the Agency’s history and sure of its destiny, he was thrilled to be a part of its future.

 But public disinterest and budget cuts changed that future.
-Now, a half century after the first moon landing, Jerry feels like the only one with stars—and unexplored planets and solar systems—in his eyes.
+Now, a half century after the first Moon landing, Jerry feels like the only one with stars in his eyes.

-Still, Jerry does his job, trying to drum up interest in the legacy of the agency.
-Then a fifty- year-old secret about the Apollo XI mission is revealed, and he finds himself embroiled in the biggest controversy of the twenty-first century, one that will test his ability—and his willingness—to spin the truth about a conspiracy of reality-altering proportions...
+Then a fifty-year-old secret about the Apollo XI mission is revealed, and he finds himself embroiled in the biggest controversy of the twenty-first century, one that will test his ability—and his willingness—to spin the truth about a conspiracy of reality-altering proportions...

 It was probably a sign of the times that the biggest science story of the twenty– first century, and probably the biggest ever, broke in that tabloid of tabloids, The National Bedrock.
 It might have gone unnoticed had an enterprising reporter not launched it into the middle of a press conference intended to be a quiet, nostalgic celebration of NASA’s accomplishments over a span of sixty years.
 And to get everyone’s mind off the fact that the Agency was now looking at a closing of the doors.
 In any case, when it first happened, nobody recognized it for what it was.